biocommons/biocommons.github.io/docs/governance.md

 ## Membership

-Members of the biocommons are individuals who make actively contribute to the overall project and uphold our [values](values.md) and [code of conduct](code-of-conduct.md).
-Contributions may include any activity that furthers the mission, such as writing documentation, providing technical assistance in forums, triaging issues, managing projects, providing logistics support, and coding.
+Members of the biocommons are individuals who 1) actively contribute to the overall project and 2) uphold our contribution guidelines (including code of conduct).
+Contributions include activities that further the mission, such as writing documentation, providing technical assistance in forums, triaging issues, managing projects, providing logistics support, and, of course, coding.

-Members who violate biocommons values or the code of conduct may be suspended from participation in the biocommons, including leadership positions.
+Members who violate biocommons our code of conduct may be suspended from participation in the biocommons, including leadership positions.

-The biocommons does not currently provide a mechanism for membership by institutions or organizations.
+biocommons membership applies to individuals; there is no mechanism for membership by institutions or organizations.

 ## Organizational Needs and Teams

 The biocommons has the following structure:

+- The **Executive Director** oversees the Steering Committee and is generally responsible for overall biocommons operations.
 - The **Steering Committee** provides general administrative oversight for the biocommons project.
 - The **Project Teams** plan and coordinate development activities within their projects, consistent with biocommons architectural directions.

+### Executive Director

+Reece Hart is the initial Executive Director.
+The Steering Committee will help define this role and the mechanism and frequency for selecting subsequent Executive Directors.

 ### Steering Committee

+The Steering Committee is comprised of the Executive Director and other members who are invited by the Executive Director.
+Decisions in the Steering Committee are made by the Executive Director with input from Steering Committee members.
+The Steering Committee is expected to meet every 3 months.

 The Steering Committee: